 Are you looking for places to visit and things to do in Grand Forks, North Dakota?
 Check out the top attractions and activities we’ve compiled below.
-A tour to Grand Forks is something you’ll love, especially with the right information on what to do and where to go.
+A tour of Grand Forks is something you’ll love, especially with the right information on what to do and where to go.

 Grand Forks is situated in the Northeastern corner of North Dakota.
 It is known for its agricultural roots, notably the production of hay, corn, wheat, and other grains.